kyhank/kyhank/README.md

-- 👋 Hi, I’m @kyhan
+- 👋 Hi, I’m @kyhan.
-- 👀 I’m interested in Python, Linux
+- 👀 I’m interested in Python, Linux.
 - 🌱 I’m currently improving python.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 reach me via kayhankarademir@gmail.com

 <!---
 kyhank/kyhank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.